ocamllabs/vscode-ocaml-platform/CONTRIBUTING.md

 - Run the tests: this will check that all the data is correctly formatted and can be invoked with `make test`

+### Changelog

+User-visible changes should come with an entry in the changelog under the appropriate part of the unreleased section.
+PR that doesn't provide an entry will fail CI check.
+This behavior can be overridden by using the "no changelog" label, which is used for changes that are not user-visible.

 ## Repository Structure

 The following snippet describes VSCode OCaml's repository structure.